 Determining fault in motor vehicle accidents is often complicated, no matter what type of accident occurred and how many drivers were involved.
 But proving fault in t-bone car accidents can be the most challenging for both police officers and insurance companies.
 There is so much evidence to sort through at the accident scene before coming to any sort of conclusion.
-Below, our legal team breaks down all the complexities about proving fault in a t-bone crash.
+Below, our Albany car accident lawyers break down all the complexities about proving fault in a t-bone crash.

 Car accidents of any type can lead to severe injuries, such as brain injuries and spinal cord damage, as well as wrongful death.
 If you are the victim in this situation, you deserve to recover compensation from the at-fault driver for medical bills, lost wages, property damage, and more.
 The legal team at Bailey, Johnson & Peck can help you do that.
-Call an Albany personal injury lawyer at 518-456-0082 to schedule a free consultation today.
+Call an Albany personal injury lawyer or Albany wrongful death attorney at 518-456-0082 to schedule a free consultation today.

 What is a T-Bone Car Accident?